SHOWING ARTICLE 17 OF 22

 Phiri said an integrated approach using preventive maintenance, work order, inspection, condition assessment, research data and asset valuation capabilities is required in order to better manage public assets.

 Advanced modern technology plays a vital role in managing government assets as this will mark a turnaround strategy to solve these public sector asset management challenges.
+A technology infrastructure approach will allow for the addition, change, upgrade and/or modification of system solutions being used.

 The Annual State-Owned Assets Supervision and Administration Conference is a platform that addresses broad and comprehensive approaches to public assets management, he said.